The Future of the National Flood Insurance Program

 Meanwhile, the private flood insurance market has grown in recent years, thanks in part to changes made by Congress and federal regulators.
 More private insurers are now offering alternatives to NFIP policies, particularly for higher-value homes.
 However, the private market remains relatively small, and in many areas, the NFIP is still the only option.

-If Congress doesn’t act in time, we could see a two-track scenario.
-In lower-risk areas, the impact of an NFIP lapse might be modest, with private insurers stepping in to fill some gaps.
+In lower-risk areas, the impact of this NFIP lapse might be modest, with private insurers stepping in to fill some gaps.
 But in high-risk zones—think Gulf Coast communities, parts of Florida, New York, New Jersey, and along river basins—the absence of flood insurance could stall new home construction, depress property values, and leave residents financially vulnerable.

 Wrapping Up